Giantpizzahead/AlphaLoL/README.md

 3. Auto attack = Checked

 When launching AlphaLoL, you'll see a menu displaying the hotkeys for the bot.
 In particular, press **Shift-T** to start and stop the bot.

+Also, there are some gameplay specific things you'll want to set up:
+- Enabled locked camera (press Y).
+- Create a custom item page containing a good Annie build, see https://app.mobalytics.gg/lol/champions/annie/build.
+   There should only be one section.
+Name it "Optimal" (case-sensitive, the bot uses this to find the shop!).
+   Put all items, including components, in order.
+The bot will simply right-click on each item in the given order whenever it can buy the next one.
+If done correctly, the bot should be able to just naively click one after the other and get a full build.
+(Remember to keep the 6 item inventory limit in mind!)
+  - I use [this item set](https://pastebin.com/4ik52kCy), you can import it if you'd like.
+  - Whatever you do, **do not use Banshee's Veil**.
+It changes the health bar color, which breaks the bot.
+- Optional but highly recommended:
+- Use Flash on D and Heal on F for summoner spells.
+- Set a good rune page for Annie.
+Make sure to include Electrocute.

 ## Todo: Modern AI